 - Ask your customers and business partners what new technologies they are exploring or using in their firms.

 It is easy to lose track of the external world when we are safely tucked behind the walls of our organizations.
-Many managers develop an insular view, relying on only their colleagues and customers to share insights and ideas.
+Many managers develop an insular view, relying on only their tech savvy colleagues and customers to share insights and ideas.